 The best home scanner can replicate documents such as receipts, business cards, and glossy magazine pages to digital format, allowing them to be easily archived and retrieved.
 Our evaluation focused on scanning speeds, color resolution, duplexing (two-sided scanning), and compatible software offering a variety of functions, including searchable PDF management, light editing features, and automatic file naming.

-After more than 12 hours of testing and research, our top pick and best home scanner goes to the Fujitsu ScanScap S1300i.
+After more than 12 hours of research and research, our top pick and best home scanner goes to the Fujitsu ScanScap S1300i.
 It is an absolute beast, offering a slim profile, exception scan speeds (12 double-sided pages a minute), healthy color resolution, and our favorite ScanSnap Organizer Software Suite for managing scanning tasks.

 Award: Top Pick